-We can accept items the week following an auction Monday - Friday 10am - 4pm.
+We can accept items Tuesday - Thursday 10am - 4pm.

 If you have something that you wish to sell at one of our auctions, then simply bring it along.
 The office will provide you with a Vendor ID, so go there first and you will then be told which auctioneer you should see.
 The auctioneer will complete the Entry Form and advise you on your items.

-We can accept Collectable Toy & Model Railway items, Poole Pottery, Moorcroft, Watches and Writing Instruments pieces or anything for one of our 'specialist' sales.
+We can accept Collectable Toy & Model Railway items, Poole Pottery, Moorcroft, Rock & Pop memorabilia and watches or anything for one of our 'specialist' sales.

 If you wish to see a specialist when bringing in your goods, please telephone to make an appointment.